Artist and Patron – Friend or Foe?

 The most well-known of the patronage systems is from the Renaissance period.
 At this point in art history, artists generally worked exclusively at the behest of the rich and powerful.
 People like the Medici family housed artists in their lavish estates, painting portraits and frescoes.
-The heady mix of the Medici family and Michelangelo or the Sforza family and da Vinci produced some of the most important and lasting works of the era.
+The heady mix of the Medici family and Michelangelo, or the Sforza family and Da Vinci produced some of the most important and lasting works of the era.

 However, without a patron, who pays the bills?
-Remember the story of Vincent Van Gogh.
+Remember the story of Vincent van Gogh.
 Prolific and immensely talented, he never found commercial success in his lifetime.
 Today his work fetches millions, but he died a pauper.

 But the relationship between artist and patron doesn’t always run smoothly.
 In 1932 wealthy US industrialist John D. Rockefeller Jr. commissioned Mexican artist Diego Rivera to paint a mural inside Manhattan’s Rockefeller Centre.
-Rockefeller was of course aware of the Rivera’s radical, left-leaning politics, so they agreed the scene to be painted in advance.
+Rockefeller was of course aware of Rivera’s radical, left-leaning politics, so they agreed the scene to be painted in advance.

 The Rockefellers asked Rivera to redo the mural, but the artist declared that he’d rather see the work destroyed than mutilated.
-So that is exactly what Rockefeller did – Rivera was paid, dismissed, and the mural was covered up and later chiselled off.
+So that is exactly what Rockefeller did – Rivera was paid, dismissed, and the mural was covered up and later chiseled off.
 A year later, in 1934, Rivera made a new version entitled Man, Controller of the Universe which is still on display in Mexico City.

 Including a patron in a scene is nothing new of course.
 A conventional, deferential gesture to a patron has always been to include a likeness of them within a painting.
 In Medieval art patrons and donors were frequently tucked into the religious or historical paintings or altarpieces they commissioned.
-By the 15th century, painters were depicting their donors with very distinctive, recognisable features.
+By the 15th century, painters were depicting their donors with very distinctive, recognizable features.
 See the man and woman in the left wing of the Annunciation Triptych below.

-Amazingly, the artist got away with this, and continued to push his luck when he was invited back to paint The Last Judgement 30 years later – he painted the gaping mouth of hell on the wall directly behind the altar – possibly as a warning that even the highest in the church will face final judgement.
+Amazingly, the artist got away with this, and continued to push his luck when he was invited back to paint The Last Judgement 30 years later – he painted the gaping mouth of hell on the wall directly behind the altar – possibly as a warning that even the highest in the church will face final judgment.